-- 1. Consult the Head Teacher of the course within five days of receiving the determination of an Illness/Misadventure application, task result or report.
+- 1. Consult the Head Teacher of the course within 2 days of receiving the determination of an Illness/Misadventure application, task result or report.
 You will receive a response within 2 school days. - 2.
-If you believe that your grounds for appeal were not appropriately addressed by the Head Teacher, you may take the matter to the Assessment Appeals Committee by completing the Assessment Appeals Application, provide a copy of the assessment task, your attempt at the task and any other relevant information and lodging it with the Principal, within five days of receiving the outcome of your appeal with the Head Teacher.
-The Appeals Committee will consider all the information provided to make a determination.
+If through this consultation, you believe that your grounds for appeal were not appropriately addressed by the Head Teacher, you may take the matter to the Assessment Appeals Committee by completing the Assessment Appeals Application, provide a copy of the assessment task, your attempt at the task and any other relevant information and lodging it with the Principal, within five days of receiving the outcome of your I/M application or task result.
+The Appeals Committee led by the Principal will consider all the information provided and make a recommendation to the Principal as final decision maker who will endorse or decline the appeal.
 The decision regarding the appeal will be communicated as soon as possible to you by the Principal.

-The Independent Assessment Appeals Committee normally consists of the Principal supervising assessment and an independent Head Teacher (of a different faculty to that of the task) and the relevant Year Adviser.
+The Independent Assessment Appeals Committee normally consists of the Principal an independent Head Teacher (of a different faculty to that of the task) and the relevant Year Adviser.